bitshifter/glam-rs/CONTRIBUTING.md

 ## Code contributions

 Most of `glam`'s source code is generated.
-See the [codegen README] on how to modify the code templates and generate new source code.
+See the [codegen README] for how to modify the code templates and generate new source code.

 Edit templates in the `templates/` directory (they use the [Tera v2] templating language) and the `codegen.json` file which maps templates to output files.
+Generated files are identified by the header comment at the top of the file, e.g. `// Generated from vec.rs.tera template.
+Edit the template, not the generated file.`

 After modifying templates, run `cargo run --release -p codegen` from the repo root to regenerate source files (requires initializing the codegen submodule with `git submodule update --init tools/codegen`).
+By default codegen skips output files that have uncommitted modifications.
+Pass `-f` (or `--force`) to overwrite them, which is usually what you want when iterating on a template.
+A glob argument limits regeneration to matching files for faster iteration, e.g.
+`cargo run --release -p codegen -- -f 'src/f32/vec3.rs'`.
+Generated files are already rustfmt-formatted, so `cargo fmt` is only needed for hand-written files such as tests.

+The minimum supported Rust version is 1.68.2 and is checked by `cargo run -p ci -- msrv`, so avoid using newer language features in code or tests.

-You can run `glam`'s test suite locally by running `cargo run -p ci`.
+You can run `glam`'s test suite locally:

+- `cargo test` runs everything, or `cargo test --test vec3` for a single test file.
+- Some tests assert that `glam_assert!` panics on invalid input; these only take effect with the `glam-assert` or `debug-glam-assert` feature enabled, so run `cargo test --features=debug-glam-assert` to check them.
+- `cargo run -p ci` runs the same checks as the pre-push hook (fmt, clippy and tests across feature combinations).
 It's worth running that before creating a PR.
+The fuller `cargo run -p ci -- ci` suite additionally checks the MSRV and wasm targets and needs nightly and wasm toolchains installed, so it's usually best left to GitHub Actions.

-Also run `cargo fmt` and `cargo clippy` on any new code.
+Also run `cargo fmt` on any new hand-written files and `cargo clippy` on any new code.

 [start a discussion]: https://github.com/bitshifter/glam-rs/discussions/new
 [open an issue]: https://GitHub.com/bitshifter/glam-rs/issues/new